 Interviews are an integral part of the application process.
 Employers get to meet you and decide whether you are going to fit into their organisation.
 You also get a chance to meet them and see if you really want to work for that organisation.

-Interviews can be the most nerve wracking part of the application process and the more prepared you are for them, the better.
-Start with the video here - Career Snapshot: interviews which gives an overview of how best prepare, then there is a longer Panopto recording of How to Prepare for Interviews.
-There are additional downloadable resources as well as examples of practice questions and information of different types of interviews, and you can use the Shortlist.Me platform to practice video mock interviews.
+Interviews can be the most nerve-wracking part of the application process and the more prepared you are for them, the better.
+Start with the Career Snapshot: interviews video which gives an overview of how best to prepare, then there is a longer recording of How to Prepare for Interviews.
+There are additional downloadable resources as well as examples of practice questions and information on different types of interviews, and you can use the Shortlist.Me platform to practice video mock interviews.

 An interview can be defined as a ‘conversation with a purpose’.
 Employers want to meet you in person to check out:

 - whether you can do the job - do you have the right skills and qualifications?

 - whether you really want to work for them

 - if they can imagine you fitting into the team and getting on well with staff, superiors, peers, customers, suppliers, and business partners

 It’s also your chance to find out more about the organisation and the job.
 What exactly will you be doing?
 Who will you be working with?
 Would you enjoy working there?
 Is the job really right for you?